miniboxing/miniboxing.github.io/benchmarks.md

 To summarize, on linked lists, we can expect **speedups between 1.5x and 4x**, despite the non-contiguous nature of the linked list.

 The full description of this experiment is [available here](/example_linkedlist.html).

+### Spire

+A [separate article](/2014/06/16/spire-miniboxed.html) describes the performance of the spire numeric abstraction library when using miniboxing.

 ## Microbenchmarks